RavenSystem/MyWindowsNotes/README.md

 powercfg -attributes SUB_PROCESSOR IDLEPROMOTE -ATTRIB_HIDE
 powercfg.cpl
 ```
-- The recommended plan to maximize the computer's power is: **Balanced**.
+- The recommended plan to maximize the computer's power without a big consumption is: **Balanced**.
 - Click: Change plan settings (The settings only apply to the selected plan).
   - Click: Change advanced power settings.
     - Click: `Restore default values`.